QueryKit/QueryKit/README.md

 ## Usage

-To get the most out of QueryKit, and to get full type-safe queries, you can adds extensions for your models providing properties which describe your models.
-You can use [querykit-cli](https://github.com/QueryKit/querykit-cli) to generate these automatically.
+To get the most out of QueryKit, and to get full type-safe queries, you may adds extensions for your models providing properties which describe your models.
+You may use [querykit-cli](https://github.com/QueryKit/querykit-cli) to generate these automatically.

 An extension for our a `Person` model might look as follows: